MKLab-ITI/pygrank-f/README.md

 ).call(spectrum="symmetric")  # theoretical results only for symmetric spectrums
 ```

-The above code generates an arbitrary neural graph
+The above snippet sets up a neural graph
-filter prior generation scheme that are used in an
+filter prior generation scheme, which takes any number
+of graph signals to account for - typically those
+used to define the `metric` objective.
-objective definition.
-Note that the optimizer is
+The optimizer this time is
-`pgf.tfsgd`, which the package provides to run on
+`pgf.tfsgd`, which the package provides as
-tensorflow and perform fewer algorithm re-runs
-compared to its default blackbox optimization algorithm.
+an alternative to its own default blackbox optimization.
+This requires comparatively few algorithm reruns
+for convex objectives via tensorflow's autograd.